Sub tuum praesidium: Historicity

 The earliest text of this hymn was found in a Coptic Orthodox Christmas liturgy.
 Rylands Papyrus 470 records the hymn in Greek, and was dated to the 3rd century by papyrologist Edgar Lobel and by scholar Colin Henderson Roberts to the 4th century.
 By contrast, Hans Förster dates it to the 8th century and states that Roberts quoted Lobel, and that there is no consensus supporting the Lobel date.

 Although he notes that a number of scholars support Lobel and Roberts, Towarek follows Förster and others in concluding that the earliest textual witness to the hymn is of 6th-7th century provenance and that it became liturgically prevalent in the Middle Ages.

-Recent scholarship has identified the hymn in the Georgian Iadgari (Chantbook) of Jerusalem, demonstrating that the Sub tuum praesidium was in liturgical use during the 5th century.
-The hymn is also part of the Order of Sulpician custom that all classes ended with a recitation of this prayer.
+Recent scholarship has identified the hymn in the Georgian Orthodox Iadgari (Chantbook) of Jerusalem, demonstrating that the Sub tuum praesidium was in liturgical use during the 5th century.
 Besides the Greek text, ancient versions can be found in Coptic, Syriac, Armenian and Latin.